TheSpaceDevs/Tutorials/announcements/LL_230_changelog.md

       or to accurately display one or multiple nationalities.
 - 🛰️ **Payloads**
-    - *While the idea remains not to transform LL2 into an exhaustive SATCAT*, new `Payload`, `PayloadFlight` objects allow the addition of uncrewed & non-reusable space objects to rockets in a similar fashion ad the existing `Spacecraft` objects.
+    - *While the idea remains not to transform LL2 into an exhaustive SATCAT*, new `Payload`, `PayloadFlight` objects allow the addition of uncrewed & non-reusable space objects to rockets in a similar fashion as the existing `Spacecraft` objects.
     - This makes it possible to provide a broader coverage (e.g. with dockings, landings, etc.) for high-profile missions.